The-Coding-Hub/Lung-Cancer-Predictor/README.md

 `python training.py`

 ### Step - 3: Start Website Server
 After running the training file you must have noticed that a new file with the name `model.pkl` has been created.
-Now you need to app using this command:
+Now you need to run the app using this command:
 `python app.py`

 ### Step - 4: Open Server